djk2/django-tables2-column-shifter/README.rst

 JS API:
 -------

+This library is initialized automatically on the page ready event.
+In case you are using a framework like htmx, unpoly or turbo that does not trigger the ready event, you can initialize it manually by calling ``$.django_tables2_column_shifter_init()`` on your framework's initialize callback.

 To retrieve the invisible columns you can use the ``$.django_tables2_column_shifter_hidden()`` js API.
 You can either pass the 0-based index of the table in the page (i.e use ``$.django_tables2_column_shifter_hidden(1)`` to get the hidden columns for the 2nd table in the page) or just use it without parameters to retrieve the hidden columns